relderDev/ak-client-lib/README.md

 - Behavior is triggered and controlled via `ak-*` attributes.
 - Components can register lifecycle logic (`_afterInitialization` method, `destroy` event, etc).

 **AKUiElement** objects add client-side UI (such as switching tabs, incrementing counters, show popups, etc.) to the DOM elements, while **AKComponent** objects handle the AJAX exchanges with the back-end (if any).
-Including this library as a "pure element library" with no **AKComponent** (thus using only **AKUiElement**s) is perfectly possible.
+Including this library as a "pure element library" with no use of **AKComponent** classes is perfectly possible.
+Similar to CSS classes, a DOM element can be bound to multiple different **AKUiElement** classes (inheriting all of their UI enhancements); only one **AKComponent** class can be bound to it, though.

 ## 📐 Design Philosophy

-- **HTML is the source of truth** — The goal is to empower designers and devs to build behavior-rich interfaces using familiar tools.
+- **HTML is the source of truth** --- The goal is to empower designers and devs to build behavior-rich interfaces using familiar tools and the declarative power of HTML.
-- **Minimal assumptions** — **AKClientLib** assumes only that your elements have IDs and attributes; no virtual DOM, no state reactivity system.
+- **Minimal assumptions** --- **AKClientLib** assumes only that your elements have IDs and attributes; no virtual DOM, no state reactivity system.
-- **Extendable by design** — Power users can write their own logic using JavaScript, but it's never required to get started.
+- **Extendable** --- Power users can write their own logic using JavaScript, but it's never required to get started.

 ## Extending AKClientLib